 By 2012, al-Sadr was presenting himself as a man of peace and sectarian harmony.

 In August 2013, al-Sadr announced that he was retiring from politics as well as dismantling the Mahdi forces.
 Al-Sadr’s followers did remain active in Iraqi politics, however.
 When Mosul fell to ISIS in June 2014, al-Sadr reformed his forces under the name Peace Brigades.
-This group was opposed to ISIS as well as the continued presidency of al-Maliki.
+This group was opposed to ISIS, as well as to the continued presidency of al-Maliki.
 When al-Maliki was replaced by Haider al-Abadi in the summer of 2014, al-Sadr gave him his support in the fight against ISIS.